sulami/1brc.rs/README.md

 The parsing and aggregation is parallelized using Rayon, splitting the input into equal chunks.
 Each thread aggregates its own result set to avoid locking or other kinds of synchronization, with a subsequent merge step.

-When parsing input lines, I opportunistically skip ahead when searching for the next newline, which is surprisingly effective.
+When parsing input lines, I opportunistically skip ahead when searching for the semicolon or the end of the line, which is surprisingly effective.
+I also only do one scan over every line to find the bounds of the values before parsing.
+Part of what makes this fast is looking at as few bytes as possible.
+Skipping a single byte on every line improves performance by about 5%.

 I also assume the input is safe utf-8, and use `str::from_utf8_unchecked` to avoid the overhead of checking each byte.